conestack/bdajax/README.rst

 1.0.2
 -----

-- rebind bdajax global if element is not found by selector after replace action.
+- Rebind bdajax global if element is not found by selector after replace action.
   [rnix, 2011-01-14]